qasimwarraich/cli-tutor/lessons/lesson1.md

 When you are ready type `n` or `next` and hit enter to continue.

-## Step Intro
+## What is the Shell?

 Textual interaction is a form of interacting with your computer's operating system using textual input.
-You, the user can issue `commands` and the `shell` will interpret them and produce an output.
+You, the user, can issue `commands` and the `shell` will interpret them and produce an output.

-The `shell` is a program that wraps your operating system and acts an intermediate between the user and the operating system.
-It manages the user's interaction by accepting input in the form of commands and relays output in the form of command output, errors or special shell features like shortcuts.
+The `shell` is a program that wraps your operating system and acts an intermediary between the user and the operating system.
+It manages the user's interaction by accepting input in the form of `commands` and relays output in the form of produced output, errors or special shell features like shortcuts.

 ```
                        shell───────────────────────┐